nguyenpham/NhatMinhEgtb/README.md

         std::cerr << "Error: could not load any data" << std::endl;
     }

 With memory mode egtb::EgtbMemMode::all as above example, all data will be loaded, auto decompressed into memory (RAM) and the library won't access external storage anymore.
 With mode egtb::EgtbMemMode::small, the library will load only files' headers into memory and alloc some buffers in the memory (total about few MB).
-If the data in those buffers are out of range (missed the caches), The library will access external storage to read data in block, decompressed and return results when probing.
+If the data in those buffers are out of range (missed the caches), the probing code will access external storage to read data in block, decompressed and return results when probing.

 Now you may query scores (distance to mate) for any position.
 Your input could be FEN strings or vectors of pieces which each piece has type, side and location: